easyuc/EasyUC/common/README.md

 * `UCUniv.ec` - universe of values (lists of booleans), plus EPDPs

 * `UCBasicTypes.ec` - `require export`s `UCEncoding.ec` and `UCUniv.ec`,
-  and defines types of addresses and ports
+  and defines types of addresses, ports and messages

 * `UCListPO.ec` - prefix ordering on lists